craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

         This is a classic introduction to the clinical writing of Oliver Sacks.
 This is a collection of case studies that demonstrate the vagaries of the human condition.
 Sometimes heartbreakingly sad, other times quite funny, this book shows his critical attention to detail, and should serve as an entry point into his other writings.
 ---

-I've collected some of my favorite non-fiction books for this list.
-Most of these are popular science books that cover some topic in a presentable way that make them ideal for casual reading.
-None of these books need note-taking, and none of them are meant to be definitive texts on any subject.
-Many of these I read in high school, and many of them were very influential to me personally.
-All are books that I've recommended to friends in the past - so consider this a thumbs-up for the entire list.

-The links within this post are affiliate links to purchase these books.
-All of these are books that I've read, enjoyed, and have a place on my book shelf.
-Many of these I've purchased additional copies of and given as gifts!

-If you do read any of these, drop me a note and let me know if you enjoyed them!
-You can find me on Twitter at [@there4dev](https://twitter.com/There4Dev)

 ## Table of Contents
 <ul>
 {% for book in page.science %}